stanislawbartkowski/docker-kerberos/README.md

  > kadmin -p admin/admin  (password admin)<br>

-Important: in order to run *kadmin* from remote machine, the Kerberos realm (here HADOOP.COM.REALM) should be configured as a default KDC on the client */etc/krb5.conf* file.
+Important: to run *kadmin* from a remote machine, the Kerberos realm (here HADOOP.COM.REALM) should be configured as a default KDC on the client */etc/krb5.conf* file.
 Otherwise, after entering the password, the *kadmin* utility will hang.

  > listprincs
  ```